 Registration and cost

-$200 for those who register by February 1.
+Early Bird Special: $120 for those who register by Monday, February 24.

-Also, scholarship and sliding scale are available for those in financial difficulty.
+A sliding scale and a couple of scholarships are available for those in financial difficulty.
 Please write me and we will find a way to make this retreat affordable for you!

-To register and for information on where to send your check, write Jane at firstname.lastname@example.org.We also accept PayPal now.
+For information on where to send your check, write Jane at firstname.lastname@example.org.We also accept PayPal now.

 An online retreat?
 How does that work?